oiv-an/Voice/README.md

 ### ⚡ Audio Speedup (x2)
 - **Optimization:** Audio is automatically sped up by 2x before being sent to the neural network.
 - **Efficiency:** This reduces data size and speeds up recognition.

+### 🎤 Microphone Selection
+- **Settings:** You can now select a specific input device (microphone) in the app settings.
+- **Convenience:** Useful if you have multiple microphones or want to use a non-default system device.

 ### ✨ Idea List
 Never lose a thought while you're working!